 Learn more about our courses through our website: https://aibtglobal.edu.au/courses

 Click on the link to consult our Sales Team: http://bit.ly/aibtcommercialteam

 *The information within this post is correct at the time of publication.
 For the most up to date information please refer to the Australian Government’s Home Affairs website.
-We recommend that you consult with a registered migration agent if you require more specific information.
+AIBT does not commit to securing migration or education assessment outcomes for overseas students.
+We strongly advise that you consult with a registered migration agent if you require more specific information.

 Brighton Pacific Pty Ltd T/A Australia Institute of Business and Technology RTO: 41138 | CRICOS: 03430J